greyltc/put-arch-onto-disk/README.md

 1. This script must be run from a x86_64 Arch Linux environment
 1. You must have internet access when running this script (it needs to download the Arch packages).
 1. It's been tested mostly for making x86_64 installs. i686 installs *might* work by changing 'TARGET_ARCH'.
 See examples below for installs to ARM targets (this makes use of [Arch Linux ARM](http://archlinuxarm.org/) repos).
 1. Understand that the script provided here comes with no guarentees that it won't destroy your computer and everything attached to it :-), although I believe it's safe (unless you're careless).
 There are no warnings or "Are you sure you want to..." messages.
-It will happily dd over all your cat pictures, your homework, your bitcoin wallet, its self, your family photos and even your nealry competed PhD dissertation if you ask it to, so be careful.
+It will happily obliterate all your cat pictures, your homework, your bitcoin wallet, its self, your family photos and even your nealry competed PhD dissertation if you ask it to, so be careful.

 ### Usage